sathya050801/Data-structures-Practise/README.md

-# datastructures
+# Data structures
-## Practising and solving problems using datastrucutres.
+## Practising and solving problems using data structures.